ELIXIR-Belgium/elixir-toolkit-theme/pages/documentation/markdown_cheat_sheet.md

 We use Markdown files to manage the content in the ELIXIR Toolkit Theme in a structured and easy to edit way.
 For more information about Markdown, please check the [Markdown guidelines](https://guides.github.com/features/mastering-markdown/).
 If you want more information about the specific markdown flavor we use, Kramdown, please checkout the [Kramdown documentation](https://kramdown.gettalong.org/parser/kramdown.html).

 Besides the syntax to describe the main content on which this page focuses, we also make use of metadata fields in the Markdown.
-If you want to know more about them and how they can unlock certain features on pages, please go to our [page metadata](page_metadata) page
+If you want to know more about them and how they can unlock certain features on pages, please go to our [page metadata section](page_mechanics).

 ## Titles